audomsak/quarkus-introduction/README.md

    ...
    ```

 7. Use [jhsdb](https://docs.oracle.com/en/java/javase/11/tools/jhsdb.html) command to get heap information of both applications.
 Replace the `<PID>` with the process ID from `jps` command output above.
-Then look at `G1 Heap` section and the `used` attribute (See sample output below.)
-Then compare the value from both applications. **Quarkus appliation should use less memory than Spring Boot application.**
+Then look at the `used` attribute in the `G1 Heap` section (See sample output below.)
+And then compare the values from both applications. **Quarkus appliation should use less memory than Spring Boot application.**

    **_Note._** Building Quarkus applicaiton using [fast-jar](https://quarkus.io/guides/maven-tooling#fast-jar) will cause the application consumes slightly less memory than the legacy jar and uber jar.